Raumberg/Raumberg/README.md

 <img align="right" alt="Coding" width="30%" src="https://raw.githubusercontent.com/anathayna/anathayna/master/assets/bmo.gif" alt="bmo dancing"/>

-- 🔭 | My main branch of professional development is Data Sciense and Deep Learning
+- 🔭 | My main branch of professional development is ML Engineering and Deep Learning

 - 📚 | I absolutly love to dive into world literature related not only to computer science topics, but also to quantum physics, mathematics and lots more!